buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     responsible for the change. set this value to ``True`` if this is pointed against a PQM-managed branch.

+.. bb:chsrc:: GitPoller

 .. _GitPoller:

 GitPoller
 ~~~~~~~~~

 If you cannot take advantage of post-receive hooks as provided by
-:file:`contrib/git_buildbot.py` for example, then you can use the :class:`GitPoller`.
+:file:`contrib/git_buildbot.py` for example, then you can use the :bb:chsrc:`GitPoller`.

-The :class:`GitPoller` periodically fetches from a remote git repository and
+The :bb:chsrc:`GitPoller` periodically fetches from a remote git repository and
 processes any changes.
 It requires its own working directory for operation, which
 can be specified via the ``workdir`` property.
 By default a temporary directory will
 be used.

-The :class:`GitPoller` only works with git ``1.7`` and up, out of the
+The :bb:chsrc:`GitPoller` only works with git ``1.7`` and up, out of the
 box.
 If you're using earlier versions of git, you can get things to
 work by manually creating an empty repository in
 :samp:`{tempdir}/gitpoller_work``.

-:class:`GitPoller` accepts the following arguments:
+:bb:chsrc:`GitPoller` accepts the following arguments:

 ``repourl``
     the git-url that describes the remote repository, e.g.